pylonmc/pylon-docs/docs/en/contributing/contributing-to-docs.md

 # Contributing to documentation

 You would like to contribute to the documentation site?
 Great!
-We use [MkDocs](https://www.mkdocs.org/) and [Github pages](https://pages.github.com/) for the documentation site you're reading right now.
+We use [MkDocs](https://www.mkdocs.org/) and [GitHub pages](https://pages.github.com/) for the documentation site you're reading right now.

 Here is a step-by-step guide on how to create/edit pages.